TheDatumOrg/TSB-UAD/README.md

 The right panel shows the ROC curve.
 AUC represents the area under the ROC curve.
 Larger AUC indicates better performance.

 <img width="500" src="./result/AE.png"/>

-## AUC result table
-auc_public.csv shows the AUC result of 18 datasets in public.zip.
-There are 2 versions of NASA_MSL and NASA_SMAP.
-The 1st version gives the complete time series, while the 2nd version gives seperate training data and testing data.
-OCSVM, AE, CNN and LSTM are trained based on the clean traning data in version 2.
-For the rest of models, we measure their performance based on version 1.

-auc_artificial.csv shows the performance of IForest,MP,NORMA,PCA and POLY on the 958 artificial time series. fileIndex indicates the index of used dataset in the UCR classification datasets.
-K is the number of anomalous segments. anoR is the ratio of anomalous segments. seed is the random seed used in code.
-The definition of cr/nc/na can be found in the paper.